smartinternz02/SI-GuidedProject-612639-1699329275/README.md

 A functional disease predictor website that predicts diseases based on user inputs (upto 8) with 97% accuracy using KNN.
 Complete with a login and registration page coded in PHP, HTML, CSS and JavaScript using MySQL for storage on local.
 Technologies used in the project: HTML, CSS, JavaScript, PHP, MySQL, Python, Machine Learning and Flask.

+- Codes for website, database and ML model present in Disease-Predictor folder.

 - To view the website without login, go to index.html, change the line "/login" to "/home" in:

         <script> function SameTab() { window.location.href = "/login"; } </script>